-- You can't claim the cost to buy, hire, repair or clean conventional clothing you wear for work, even if your employer requires you to wear it and you only wear these items of clothing at work.
-'Conventional clothing' is everyday clothing worn by people - for example, jeans or plain shirts worn under protective coats. - You can claim the cost to buy, hire, repair or clean clothing if it is: - protective clothing with protective features or functions that you wear to protect you from specific risks of injury or illness at work.
-For example, cut-resistant gloves, protective overalls or protective boots - a compulsory uniform clothing you are explicitly required to wear by a workplace agreement or policy, which is strictly and consistently enforced, and is sufficiently distinctive to your organisation. - You can't claim a deduction if your employer pays for or reimburses you for these expenses.
+- Sou can't claim the cost to buy, hire, repair or clean conventional clothing you wear for work, even if your employer requires you to wear it and you only wear these items of clothing at work.
+'Conventional clothing' is everyday clothing worn by people - for example, active wear, black pants, polo shirts and sneakers. - You can claim the cost to buy, hire, repair or clean clothing if it is: - protective clothing that has protective features or functions which you wear to protect you from specific risks of injury or illness at work.
+For example, aprons to protect your clothes from soiling or damage or breathing masks to provide protection from chemicals - a compulsory uniform clothing you are explicitly required to wear by a workplace agreement or policy, which is strictly and consistently enforced, and is sufficiently distinctive to your organisation.
+For example, an embroidered shirt with your employer's logo that is compulsory for you to wear at work. - You can't claim a deduction if your employer pays for or reimburses you for these expenses.